SaraToth/odin-memory-card/README.md

 ```

 If you would like to switch the selected art type you can reference the [Pokemon API Sprites Documentation](https://github.com/PokeAPI/sprites#sprites) to see the other image options

+## Notes on Responsive Design

+While this project incorporates some resonsive design, the nature of this game is challenging to adjust to different screen sizes.

+This game can primarily be utilized as a desktop game currently.

+In order to be entirely responsive for all screensizes more media breakpoints need to be implemented.